-Lyzr calls itself "The Control Plane for Enterprise AI Agents", offering 100+ production-ready AI agent blueprints and infrastructure for deploying, governing, and running AI agents at scale.
-The platform targets regulated industries, with 70% of customers in financial services, and promises deployment in weeks, not quarters.
-But as Lyzr has grown from an agent builder into a full platform (Agent Studio, Architect, Knowledge Graphs, Responsible AI guardrails), its pricing has split across multiple dimensions: per-agent-run costs, tiered Studio subscriptions, separate LLM charges, and optional compute infrastructure fees.
+Lyzr calls itself "The Control Plane for Enterprise AI Agents," offering 100+ production-ready AI agent blueprints and the infrastructure required to deploy, govern, and run agents at scale.
+The platform targets regulated industries, with 70% of customers in financial services.
+As Lyzr has grown from an agent builder into a full platform (Agent Studio, Architect, Knowledge Graphs, Responsible AI guardrails), its pricing has split across multiple dimensions that make total cost difficult to estimate before deployment.

 Lyzr Pricing Summary